 They are pressure and tilt sensitive and thus they give the best real life pencil/pen experience on a digital surface.

 If you are graphic designer looking for a Chromebook to particularly work on with a digital pen, we recommend an active stylus.
+However, since Chromebooks with active digitizer are hard to find, a capacitive or a passive stylus would do just fine.

 Also Read: Best 2 in 1 Laptops with Stylus Pen